-Almondsbury had a poorhouse on The Scop.
+Almondsbury had a poorhouse or workhouse on The Scop.
 The building is now divided into residential properties and known as Belgrave Buildings.
-Its location is shown on the 1881 map below.

 Thornbury Poor Law Union was officially formed on 5th April 1836.
 Its operation was overseen by an elected Board of Guardians, 26 in number, representing its 21 constituent parishes as listed below (figures in brackets indicate numbers of Guardians if more than one):

 County of Gloucester:

 Almondsbury (2), Alveston, Aust Chapelry, Charfield, Cromhall Abbots and Cromhall Lygon, Elberton, Hill, Littleton-upon-Severn, Northwick with Redwick Chapelry, Olveston (2), Rockhampton, Rungeworthy, Thornbury (3), Tortworth, Tytherington.

 Parish of Berkeley: Alkington, Berkeley, Breadstow, Ham and Stone, Hamfallow, Hinton.

 The population falling within the Union at the 1831 census had been 15,422 with parishes ranging in size from Breadstone (population 121) to Thornbury itself (4,044).
 The average annual poor-rate expenditure for the period 1833-35 had been £6,641 or 6s.7d. per head.